 DEE: I think they might be trying to criticize Yuki for being a naive child and I don’t think that’s cool.
 So…

-VRAI: I think right now all of the pieces are in place, it’s just a matter of if it’s where to put them and how to tie that conclusion together well.
+VRAI: I think right now all of the pieces are in place; it’s just a matter of where to put them and how to tie that conclusion together well.

 DEE: Okay, we’ll tag on a lightning round then.
 I mean, you’re the one who has to edit it.
 So if we go long… That’s on you.

-DEE: So the last of new show on our list is The Magnificent KOTOBUKI.
+DEE: So the last of new shows on our list is The Magnificent Kotobuki.
 We were all watching this one.
-I didn’t know you were keeping up with this one, Peter
+I didn’t know you were keeping up with this one, Peter.

-PETER: I am, I’m—the stationary cycle has given me super powers and I’m keeping up with so many shows that I need to find new shows to watch.
+PETER: I am, I’m—the stationary bicycle has given me superpowers and I’m keeping up with so many shows that I need to find new shows to watch.